Svendolin/All-about-PHP/readme.md

 );
 ```

-4.2 Option 2: "Create Table" (erzeuge Tabelle) > Select name column with appropriate labels for your project:
+1.2 (Option 2): "Create Table" (erzeuge Tabelle) > Select name column with appropriate labels for your project:

-5. A_I (AUTO INCREMENT) = "Incrementing itself" > Click on the first field of "IDcomment" = It becomes Primary (it receives a PRIMARY KEY)
+2. A_I (AUTO INCREMENT) = "Incrementing itself" > Click on the first field of "IDcomment" = It becomes Primary (it receives a PRIMARY KEY)
-6. Add the suitable DATATYPES, here is a very short overview:
+3. Add the suitable DATATYPES, here is a very short overview:
    * VARCHAR is variable character limit.
 You should enter this, e.g. maximum 100 characters for the name (*String based*)
    * TEXT = Write a lot of text without restriction. (*String based*)
    * BOOLEAN = True or False as confirmation